XAI-Units/xaiunits/README.md

 Welcome to the XAI-Units package repository!
 This is a library to help benchmark and compare explainable AI feature attribution methods.
 It contains a collection of datasets and models with specific units of behaviour that are known to be challenging for feature attribution methods.
 The library also contains an end-to-end pipeline for applying feature attribution methods across a range of datasets/models, scoring them with metrics, then summarising the results.

-Please also visit our [documentation page](https://xai-units.github.io/xaiunits/.) for additional references.
+Please also check out the associated paper "[XAI-Units: Benchmarking Explainability Methods with Unit Tests](https://dl.acm.org/doi/10.1145/3715275.3732186)" and visit our [documentation page](https://xai-units.github.io/xaiunits/) for additional information.

 ![alt text](image-3.png)